open-o11y/aws-o11y-good-practices/docs/index.md

 Not every dimension needs to be specified and sometimes it's hard to decide where to start.
 Try different paths and compare the pros and cons of certain recipes.

-!!! note "Navigation categories"
-    To simplify navigation, we're grouping the six layers into the following
+To simplify navigation, we're grouping the six dimension into the following
 catagories:

-    - **By Compute** covering compute engines and units
+- **By Compute**: covering compute engines and units
+- **By Infra & Data**: covering infrastructure and datastores
-    - **By Language** covering languages
+- **By Language**: covering languages
-    - **By Destination** covering telemetry and analytics
+- **By Destination**: covering telemetry and analytics

 [Learn more about dimensions …](dimensions/)